- Publications and resources

 CASA may approve an AMOC or an exclusion if an equivalent level of safety can be demonstrated.
 CASA will assess the application and make a determination based on engineering practices to ensure that the safety of the aircraft will not be compromised.

-Applying for an exclusion
+Applying for an exclusion or AMOC

 All applications will be charged a fee based on an hourly rate.
 Upon receiving the application, CASA will estimate the number of hours to assess the application and prepare a written quote for the applicant.